The 1980s Curse of the Crying Boy Painting

 It soon emerged that many of the fires actually had different pictures of crying boys from different artists.

-The Sun was left with a dilemma of it's own, what to do with 2500 copies of various paintings of crying boys that had been sent in to them for disposal.
-Turning it once again to the newspaper's advantage, the managed to burn the lot in a massive funeral pyre on no other day than Halloween.
+The Sun was left with a dilemma of its own: what to do with 2500 copies of various paintings of crying boys that had been sent in to them for disposal.
+Turning it once again to the newspaper's advantage, they managed to burn the lot in a massive funeral pyre on no other day than Halloween.
 They found that with sufficient persuasion, they could indeed be destroyed, and The Sun declared that it had alone "lifted the curse of the crying boy."
 What a headline it made!

 The Mystery Solved?